Do my online forms need to be HIPAA-Compliant if they don’t ask for medical information?

 Note: the following is suggested advice from LuxSci based on our understanding of HIPAA; however, this should not be taken as legal advice.
 We advise you to consult your lawyer for accurate legal advice on your particular situation.

-Let’s look at each of the two criteria to tell if either one may apply to you or your form.
+Let’s look at the two criteria to determine if your forms need to be HIPAA-compliant.

 What is ePHI?